javier123454321/knowledgeBase/JavaScript/ArrayOperators/forEach.md

 4
 [ 1, 2, 3, 4, 5 ]
 ```
-In this case we are doing an [[anonimous function]], but you can input an actual function.
+In this case we are doing an [[AnonymousFunction]], but you can input an actual function.

 ```js
 let doubleArray = []